stefanheule/graphite/README.md

 ## Changelog

+**Version 1.8** (2026-08-31)

+- Temporary Fahrenheit learning mode: every temperature in the top row is drawn twice, Fahrenheit above Celsius, in a slightly taller top bar (the phone keeps sending the configured unit; Fahrenheit is derived on the watch).
+Not configurable; meant to be removed once Fahrenheit feels natural.

 **Version 1.7** (2026-08-29)

 - Rain bars now show how hard it is expected to rain, not just the chance.
 Bar height is the probability of precipitation scaled by the forecast amount: a full bar is near-certain solid rain (>= 4 mm/h), a sure drizzle shows a quarter-height bar, and providers that send no hourly amounts fall back to probability alone.
 Previously "100% chance of drizzle" filled the bar exactly like a downpour, making a showery day look like heavy rain all day.